-- Buprenorphine, a partial opioid agonist, interacts with the same opioid receptors with which drugs like heroin and OxyContin act but is incapable of eliciting the same intense high that those drugs are able to do.
+- Buprenorphine, a partial opioid agonist that interacts with the same opioid receptors with which drugs like heroin and OxyContin act, but is incapable of eliciting the same intense high that these drugs are able to.
 In this way, it can help to ease the withdrawal process and minimize the risk for a secondary Buprenorphine addiction.

-- Naloxone, an opioid antagonist that blocks the opioid receptors, discourages continued abuse of strong opioid drugs because it mutes the highs that would otherwise be experienced.
+- Naloxone, an opioid antagonist that blocks opioid receptors, discouraging continued abuse of strong opioid drugs because it mutes the highs that would otherwise be experienced.

-Like all opioids, Suboxone has a risk of addiction and dependence – this is mainly true when the drug is abused (taking too much or administering it via alternate methods like injection).
-If you’ve begun to misuse Suboxone, or if you fear you’ve become addicted to Suboxone, there are options to help you rid your body of the drug and get off opioids for good.
+Like all opioids, Suboxone carries a risk of addiction and dependence—this is mainly true when the drug is abused (taking too much or administering it via alternate methods like injection).
+If you’ve begun to misuse Suboxone, or you fear that you’ve become addicted to Suboxone, there are options to help you rid your body of the drug and get off opioids for good.

-Suboxone’s speed of onset and total duration of action are comparatively longer than many types of abused opioid drugs.
-These characteristics help to decrease addictive potential but, additionally, influence the time course of the associated opioid withdrawal syndrome.
-The long-acting quality of Suboxone will delay the onset of withdrawal symptoms and extend them somewhat longer than many other opioids.
+Suboxone’s speed of onset and total duration of action are comparatively longer than those of many types of abused opioid drugs.
+These characteristics help to decrease the drug’s addictive potential but, additionally, influence the time course of the associated opioid withdrawal syndrome.
+The long-acting quality of Suboxone will delay the onset of withdrawal symptoms and extend them somewhat longer than many other opioids do.

 The symptoms of Suboxone withdrawal commonly begin between 24 and 72 hours after the last dose and last for approximately 10 days, according to one study.
 During Suboxone withdrawal, the following symptoms are common:

-The full extent of the symptoms will be influenced by factors like:
+The full extent of the symptoms of Suboxone withdrawal will be influenced by factors like: